 WW II British Prime Minister Winston Churchill said “if you’re not a Liberal at 20, you have no heart; if you’re not a Conservative at 40, you have no brain.”
 What exactly did Churchill mean and is it valid?
 That’s what this brief post is about.

 At 20 years old, people are usually idealistic and usually believe what their mentors (teachers, professors) inculcate into them.
 However, the parents of teachers and professors in most of today’s universities and colleges became Liberal in the 1960′s when draft dodgers fled there to avoid the Draft and Vietnam.
 Consequently, students today hear only one side of national issues and further, are discouraged to even listen to both sides, because the other side is characterized as being racist or sexist or whatever.

-At 71, I’m in the last years of my life, and I’d love to leave this world knowing that the US will be OK, but I’m not there yet.
+At 72, I’m in the last years of my life, and I’d love to leave this world knowing that the U.S. will be OK, but I’m not there yet.
 Most young people scare me because they can vote but know less than nothing about the issues…less than nothing because much/most of what they think they know is misinformation.

 I don’t mean to sound critical, because it’s natural for the young to spend their time pursuing mates, getting an education and starting a career.
-However, on November 4, 2014, America will either turn around and become vibrant again, or finish its journey onto the trash heap of history.
-Which scenario plays out might depend on the young, which is the group whose future would be the most devastated by a Senate controlled by big-government statists.
+However, on November 2, 2016, America will either turn around and become vibrant again, or finish its journey onto the trash heap of history.
+Which scenario plays out might depend on the young, which is the group whose future would be the most devastated by another Democrat President controlled by big-government statists.

-Another famous Britain, Prime Minister Margaret Thatcher, said it best: ”The problem with socialism is that, sooner or later, you run out of other people’s money.”
+Another famous British citizen, Prime Minister Margaret Thatcher, said it best: ”The problem with socialism is that, sooner or later, you run out of other people’s money.”
 The U.S. is very close to running out of borrowed money.